hafslundnett/hdd-style/styleguide/lib/colors.md

 Multiple classes are made of all colors that could be extended/included inside of your classes.
 The best way of including a set of color modifiers is by using the `color-modifiers` function.

 The `color-modifiers` function returns modifiers for the given colors.
 When including the modifiers in a class the `is-somelabel` classes can be used on the html-elements with that class.
 The element will then get a background-color and a contrasting text-color.

-These
+- `is-primary`
+- `is-warn`
+- `is-danger`
+- `is-safe`

 ```scss
 .hdd-badge {